LukasEder1/CKE-Datasets/README.md

 # CKE-Datasets

-This repository contains manually annotated/extracted Keywords, which should serve as ground truths for Contrastive Keyword Extraction (CKE) tasks.
+This repository contains manually annotated/extracted Keywords, which serve as ground truths for Contrastive Keyword Extraction (CKE) tasks.
 In total 200 versioned documents (articles and policies) were manually annotated.